appylar/rest-sample-sdk-typescript/README.md

 # The Appylar sample REST SDK

-This SDK contains a sample integration with the Appylar REST API.
+This SDK contains a sample integration with the Appylar REST API using TypeScript.

 Please read the full documentation of the Appylar REST API on our [website](https://www.appylar.com/).